shre167/shre167/README.md

         "FinTech Innovation",
         "Cybersecurity"
     ]

-    superpower = "Turning ambitious ideas into realities"

     current_orbit = "Exploring infinite possibilities 🌌"
 ```

-# ✨ Cosmic Mission Log

 ⭐ Pursuing **B.Tech CSE (AI/ML)** at **SRM Institute of Science & Technology**
-⭐ Building intelligent systems that solve real-world challenges
+⭐ Building intelligent systems with real-world impact
 ⭐ Passionate about **AI**, **FinTech**, **Security**, and scalable engineering
-⭐ Constantly learning, experimenting, and building impactful products
+⭐ Constantly learning, experimenting, and pushing boundaries
-⭐ Inspired by both the universe above and the future ahead
+⭐ Inspired by the universe above and the future ahead

 ---